nganhtu/HoYoLABDailyCheckin/README.md

 ## Requirements

-This extension will only works with Chromium-based browsers.
+This extension only works with Chromium-based browsers.

 ## How to Use